JGCRI/gcam-doc/demand_energy.md

 #### Aluminum

 The aluminum production in GCAM involves two main steps: (1) alumina refining, to refine bauxite ore into alumina, and (2) aluminum smelting, to convert alumina to aluminum.
 Alumina refining has multiple competing technologies, such as coal, refined liquids, gas, and biomass with and without CCS.
 Aluminum smelting uses alumina as an input and consumes electricity.
-The aluminum and alumina subsectors are calibrated using production and energy use data from the International Aluminum Association (IAA).
-This data from IAA is provided by broader aggregate regions and is down-scaled to individual countries and GCAM regions using country-level data on electrolytic aluminum production from the United States Geological Survey (USGS).
+The aluminum and alumina subsectors are calibrated using production and energy use data from the International Aluminium Institute (IAI) and CEDS.
+This data from IAI is provided by broader aggregate regions and is down-scaled to individual countries and GCAM regions using country-level data on electrolytic aluminum production from the United States Geological Survey (USGS).
 For countries with recorded energy use but no production, energy use is adjusted to zero.
 The intensity coefficients for alumina/aluminum production technologies are estimated from IEA energy data and the country-level production data.

 <img src="gcam-figs/aluminum.png" width="680" height="450" /><br/>
 GCAM's representation of Aluminum sector.